Lacanian Psychoanalysis

 Psychoanalysis was developed by Sigmund Freud in the early nineteenth century.
-Described as the “talking cure” by one of Freud’s earliest patients, psychoanalysis revolutionized the human situation of “talk therapy”.
-In late twentieth century, Jacques Lacan brought an original interpretation of Freud, birthing a new school of psychoanalysis in Paris.
-Lacan proposed that “the unconscious is structured like a language” and thus gave a fresh clinical emphasis to the talking cure—no longer simply a release of repressed emotions, but a release of repressed linguistic structures (or “signifiers”).
+Described as the “talking cure” by one of Freud’s earliest patients, psychoanalysis revolutionized the human situation of cure by placing it in the context of relational discourse.
+In the late twentieth century, Jacques Lacan brought forth an original interpretation of Freud, birthing a new school of psychoanalysis in Paris.
+Lacan proposed that “the unconscious is structured like a language” and thus gave a fresh clinical emphasis to the talking cure—no longer simply a release of repressed emotions, but primarily a release of repressed linguistic structures (or “signifiers”).

 Psychoanalysis begins when a person expresses their desire to initiate an analysis.
 On that basis, a series of face-to-face interviews are conducted before moving to the couch.
-The purpose of reclining in repose is to support free association—the speaking of whatever comes to mind—without the direct imposition of face-to-face contact.
-However, psychoanalysis can also be conducted through the online medium without any impediment.
-I offer analysis in-person in Boulder and online worldwide.
-To inquire about an analysis, use the contact form below.
+The purpose of reclining in repose is to support free association—the speaking of whatever comes to mind—without the social imposition of face-to-face contact.

-My style is relaxed and without the impositions of psychoanalytic institutions, schools, or dogmas.
+My style is relaxed and free of the impositions of psychoanalytic institutions, schools, or dogmas.
 In our sessions, we allow the unconscious to speak its truths as we discourse freely.
-All are welcome to come free associate—regardless of gender identity, sexual orientation, beliefs, etc. In analysis, the analysand teaches the analyst about their symptom.
-Therefore, the analytic situation is not hierarchical, but the realization of a unique bond via discourse.
-Learn more about my philosophy and approach below.
+All are welcome to come free associate—regardless of gender identity, sexual orientation, beliefs, etc. I offer psychoanalysis in-person in Boulder and online globally.
+Learn more about my philosophy and how to begin an analysis below.

 As such, psychoanalysis articulates a radical position that assists the subjective agency of the individual, rather than an objective treatment of illness.
 Therefore, psychoanalysis operates within a phenomenology of radical healing, or a confrontation with the real.